mikehardy/buildcache-action/README.md

 After seeing the acceleration, you may want to use buildcache locally as well (I do!)

-You can change your Xcode project definition to do this via a `Podfile` hook.
-This is backwards-compatible - it should still work on machines that do not have buildcache installed, but it is more intrusive because it changes your Xcode project file.
+This is possible if you change your project definition to override the compiler to use the value from `PATH` all the time.
+This should be backwards-compatible - it should still work on machines that do not have buildcache installed, but it is more intrusive because it changes your Xcode project file.

+You can may do this via a `Podfile` hook like this:

 ```ruby
     installer.pods_project.targets.each do |target|